 You may not have heard of Ta Phrom before but many of you must have seen it.
-It was featured in the film, Tomb Raider.
-It was here that Angelina Jolie was directed by the little girl to the jasmine plant before she fell down the hole into the temple.
+Featured in the film, Tomb Raider, it was here that Angelina Jolie was directed by the little girl to the jasmine plant before she fell down the hole into the temple.

 You will also recognize this place in the many publications on Angkor as often, the most published photograph of Angkor is that of Ta Phrom.

 The mystery that Ta Promh is does not fail to draw me back each time I visit Angkor.
 The roots of ancient trees engulfing the temples seem to protect these from the incursions of modernity.
 They seem to protect the temples from outsiders’ touch as if these are too sacred and have to be seen only from a distance with awe and reverence.

 In the early morning, when the temple is still free of bustling tourist groups and the morning sun shines through some of the curtains the trees have opened up, the temple engulfs one in its mystery.
 There is stillness and communion with the ancient past that must have been full of life and vibrancy at its peak.

 In my memory, after several visits to Angkor, Ta Phrom occupies a prominent place.
 In fact, when I think of Angkor, the image that comes to mind is that of Ta Phrom.